ugate/repo/README.md

-# repo
-Resources used by various repos
+> Contains various resources used by external repositories.
+See the corresponding directory for specific resources.